 - This USB drive provides plug and play simplicity with the included 18 inch USB 3.0 cable

-- Enjoy long term peace of mind with the included 1 year limited warranty
+- Enjoy long-term peace of mind with the included one-year limited warranty and one-yr Rescue Data Recovery Services

 WD My Passport Portable